Carbonnade a la Flamande is a traditional Flemish beef stew made with strong Belgian ale and has deep, earthy, sweet and

 Our ale pick is the multi-award winning New Belguim Abbey, a Belgian style dubbel ale, brewed right here in our town.
 It has always been one of our most favorite Coloradan beers and New Belgium Brewing Co. is one of our favorite craft breweries.
 If you ever come to Fort Collins, be sure to take their brewery tour, we always take our guests and everyone loves it.

-Otherwise, classic Belgian beer options include Chimay and Duvel, but you can also use the Ommegang Abbey Ale (OMG, is it good) and even consider a dark ale that is sweet with a strong malty backbone and not too hoppy.
+Otherwise, classic Belgian beer options include Chimay and Duvel, but you can also use the Ommegang Abbey Ale and even consider a dark ale that is sweet with a strong malty backbone and not too hoppy.

 Serving suggestions for Carbonnade a la Flamande

-I made butter and heavy cream loaded mashed potatoes because I consider mashed potatoes the ultimate in comfort food sides.
-But carbonnade is often served with noodles or fries.
+This time around I made butter and heavy cream loaded mashed potatoes because I consider mashed potatoes the ultimate in comfort food sides.

-I can also see the stew partnering with white rice, but an even better suggestion is to ladle some carbonnade into a freshly baked bread bowl.
-And to take this up a notch, why not a beer bread bowl?
-You can bake your own if you follow Rachelle’s recipe for Beer Bread Bowls.
-She knows what she is doing.
+You can also serve the stew with white rice, but an even better suggestion is to ladle some carbonnade into a freshly baked bread bowl.

 Finally, just to be sure that we really emphasized this – this stew pairs perfectly with Belgian ales.
 Chris’ Belgian tripel was outstanding with this dish, but so is the Abbey ale itself.

 - 2 lbs beef shank or chuck cut into small cubes